≪ Go to our review of Mountain Bike Shoes

 Cons: Heavy, does not clear mud well

 The Terraduro is a durable, and versatile mountain bike shoe.
-The Vibram sole is unrivaled in durability, and despite a less than racy appearance, power transfer is excellent.
-We give it our Top Pick Award as the best shoe for enduro racers, but while marketed as an enduro race shoe, we feel comfortable in saying it is just a great mountain bike shoe that will appeal to the vast majority of recreational trail riders.
+The Vibram sole provides excellent traction, and despite a less than racy appearance, power transfer is excellent.
+It was edged out of the top spot as our pick for the best shoe for enduro racers by the Specialized 2FO Cliplite by the slimmest of margins, but we still feel comfortable in saying it is just a great mountain bike shoe that will appeal to the vast majority of recreational trail riders.

 Other Versions and Accessories

 Giro also offers the Terraduro HV($180) which offers a higher volume fit, and a new model called the Terraduro Mid($190) which has higher ankle cuff and a similar style to the Shimano ME7.

 OutdoorGearLab Member Reviews

 Where's the Best Price?